 - Mushrooms: Pick either baby bella or cremini mushrooms to make this chicken bolognese “meaty” but still light and healthy.

 - Garlic: Garlic makes everything taste better!
-You need 3 – 4 cloves minced.
+You need 3 – 4 minced cloves.

 - Seasonings: For the best taste, we need salt, pepper, and crushed red chili flakes.

-- Diced Tomatoes: You need 1 large 28-ounce can of crushed or diced tomatoes for the base of this bolognese.
+- Diced Tomatoes: The base of this bolognese.

-- Tomato Paste: 1/4 cup of tomato paste helps thicken this chicken bolognese and adds a lot of flavors.
+- Tomato Paste: To help thicken this healthy chicken bolognese, and adds a lot of flavors.

-- Chicken Broth: Add in 1 and 1/4 cups of low-sodium chicken broth to make this sauce.
+- Chicken Broth: Use low-sodium chicken broth to help form the sauce.

 - Basil and Bay Leaf: For the most authentic Italian flavor!